OWASP/API-Security/2023/en/src/0xa3-broken-object-property-level-authorization.md

 `POST /api/host/approve_booking` with the following legitimate payload:

 ```
+{
+  "approved": true,
-{"approved":true,"comment":"Check-in is after 3pm"}
+  "comment": "Check-in is after 3pm"
+}
 ```

 The host replays the legitimate request, and adds the following malicious
 payload:

 ```
+{
+  "approved": true,
-{"approved":true,"comment":"Check-in is after 3pm","total_stay_price":"$1,000,000"}
+  "comment": "Check-in is after 3pm",
+  "total_stay_price": "$1,000,000"
+}
 ```

-The API endpoint is vulnerable because there is no validation that the host should have access to the internal object property - "total_stay_price", and the guest will be charged more than she was supposed to be.
+The API endpoint is vulnerable because there is no validation that the host should have access to the internal object property - `total_stay_price`, and the guest will be charged more than she was supposed to be.

 ### Scenario #3

 A social network that is based on short videos, enforces restrictive content filtering and censorship.
-Even if an uploaded video is blocked, the user can change the description of the video using the following API request
+Even if an uploaded video is blocked, the user can change the description of the video using the following API request:

 ```
 PUT /api/video/update_video

+{
-{"description":"a funny video about cats"}
+  "description": "a funny video about cats"
+}
 ```

 A frustrated user can replay the legitimate request, and add the following malicious payload:

 ```
+{
-{"description":"a funny video about cats","blocked":false}
+  "description": "a funny video about cats",
+  "blocked": false
+}
 ```

-The API endpoint is vulnerable because there is no validation if the user should have access to the internal object property - "blocked", and the user can change the value from "true" to "false" and unlock their own blocked content.
+The API endpoint is vulnerable because there is no validation if the user should have access to the internal object property - `blocked`, and the user can change the value from `true` to `false` and unlock their own blocked content.

 ## How To Prevent

 * When exposing an object using an API endpoint, always make sure that the user should have access to the object's properties you expose.
-* Avoid using generic methods such as to_json() and to_string().
+* Avoid using generic methods such as `to_json()` and `to_string()`.
 Instead, cherry-pick specific object properties you specifically want to return.
 * If possible, avoid using functions that automatically bind a client's input into code variables, internal objects, or object properties